 The Too Beautiful Ficus Tineke Rubber Tree is easy for beginners and a great starter plant!
 They can quickly grow up to 10′ inside and do best in bright to moderate indirect light This rubber plant variety is considered “new” and their high degree of color and variation is somewhat rare.

-See also What is fishbone cactus plant?
+See also What is feather reed grass plant?

 How often should I water my Ficus Tineke?